bherila/2020-website/src/react.knowledge.md

 - Keep forms on dedicated pages instead of inline/modal forms for better UX and accessibility
 - Use simple, focused forms - one primary action per form

+## UI Patterns

+- Tables with interactive features should:
+  - Use shared components for consistency
+  - Support column sorting with visual indicators
+  - Include real-time filtering when needed
+  - Keep filter UI in table header
+- Navigation should:
+  - Include breadcrumbs for hierarchy
+  - Use tabs for related views
+  - Keep consistent placement across similar pages